department-of-veterans-affairs/vagov-content/pages/records/reconstructing-military-records.md

 </div>

+## Reconstructing your records

-## How does the NPRC reconstruct my records destroyed in the fire?
+### How does VA reconstruct my records?

-If your records were destroyed in the fire, we'll need to submit a specific request to the NPRC for any additional service records they can find for you.
+We submit a specific request to the NPRC for any additional service records they may have or can find for you.

-With the information we provide, the NPRC will search for documents that may help to reconstruct your records.
-For example, they'll try to reconstruct portions of your service treatment records by reviewing unit records, morning reports, and hospital admission records from the surgeon general's office.
+With the information we provide, the NPRC searches for documents that may help to reconstruct your records.
+They may also reach out to other government agencies.
+For example, they may try to reconstruct portions of your service treatment records by reviewing unit records, morning reports, and hospital admission records from the surgeon general's office.

-## If I'm filing a claim for disability compensation, how can I get the records I need to support my claim?
+### How can the records I need to support my VA disability compensation claim?

-Follow the steps below to reconstruct the records you need to support your [VA disability compensation claim](/disability/how-to-file-claim/).
+If you're filing a [VA disability compensation claim](/disability/how-to-file-claim/), follow the steps below to get the records you need.

 <ol class="process">
 <li class="process-step list-one">